Jeanine Pirro Casts Doubt On Jeffrey Epstein’s Suicide, Asks ‘What Is The Hurry?’

-Fox News host Jeanine Pirro dedicated time on her Fox News show Saturday to cast doubt on a New York medical examiner’s determination that sex offender Jeffrey Epstein’s death in a New York jail was caused by suicide.
+Fox News host Jeanine Pirro dedicated time on her show Saturday to cast doubt on a New York medical examiner’s determination that sex offender Jeffrey Epstein’s death in a New York jail was caused by suicide.

 According to Mediaite, the 68-year-old television host reportedly raised questions following reports that Epstein had been taken off suicide watch after just six days, and that he reportedly was placed in a cell without a cellmate or cameras.
 She also mentioned reports about the way guards at the facility behaved leading up to his death.

 Though, as Business Insider reported Saturday, a six-day suicide watch was not uncommon at the prison where Epstein died last week.
-According to another report from The New York Post last week, two guards at the New York facility allegedly were sleeping while they were supposed to be working, and reportedly falsified reports to claim that they checked on Epstein and other inmates.
-Surveillance footage showed that the guards never made the checks they claimed to make in their reports, per The New York Post.
+According to another report from the New York Post last week, two guards at the New York facility allegedly were sleeping while they were supposed to be working, and reportedly falsified reports to claim that they checked on Epstein and other inmates.
+Surveillance footage showed that the guards never made the checks they claimed to make in their reports, per New York Post.

 Pirro told her Fox News viewers that she wondered how a medical examiner would be able to make a determination due to the complicated nature of Epstein’s death.